stjudecloud/docs/docs/guides/tools/warden.md

 **LIMMA differential expression viewer**

-Within LIMMA/VIEWERS direcory (note if no comparisons meet the 3 sample condition, the LIMMA folder will not exist), there will be a viewer file for each valid comparison ( \**results.*.txt.viewer\*\*).
+Within LIMMA/VIEWERS directory (note if no comparisons meet the 3 sample condition, the LIMMA folder will not exist), there will be a viewer file for each valid comparison ( \**results.*.txt.viewer\*\*).
 Simply select the file and press 'Launch viewer' in the lower right.
 A viewer will pop up showing both the MA Plot and Volcano plot.
-By moving the mouse over a circle, the circle will hilight and the corresponding gene on the other graph will also hilight.
+By moving the mouse over a circle, the circle will highlight and the corresponding gene on the other graph will also highlight.
 Additional information about the gene and its expression values will also be shown.
 One can also type in multiple gene symbols in the provided text box.
 By pressing 'Show gene labels' all these genes will show up on the plots.